18F/identity-pki/terraform/modules/vpc_module/README.md

         - Database/App Subnets with CIDR calculated from network_layout module can be passed when calling this module
         - Separate Route table, Network Acls is associated with these subnets(not default)
         - A Security Group along with default null security group is created
-        - VPC flow logs is created with destination as cloudwatch logs
+        - VPC flow log is created with destination as cloudwatch logs

 ## Architecture Diagram:
 ![vpc](./diagrams/va.png)